 - ConvertToPdf Class by Foxit Software

-These are the common causes for this problem, but other third-party applications can also cause this issue to occur.
+These are the common causes of this problem, but other third-party applications can also cause this issue to occur.

 File Explorer crashes can cause many problems on your PC, but we hope you managed to fix the problem by using one of our solutions.